Welcome to CPC

 The CPC is not a Church

 We are a translating and teaching ministry.
-Our bi-monthly magazine, Unsearchable Riches was first published in 1909.
+Our quarterly magazine, Unsearchable Riches was first published in 1909.
 A compilation of many of the articles in Unsearchable Riches explains, in the words of one of our founders, the philosophy and mission which continues to guide us.
 To state it simply, we seek to be of service to all, while lording over the faith of none.
 Though we have nothing to join, we ourselves gladly join in “pursuing righteousness, faith, love, peace, with all who are invoking the Lord out of a clean heart” (2 Tim.2:22), irrespective of organizational affiliation or the lack of one.
 A number of small congregations exist, in the United States and elsewhere in the world, which, though in general accord with our ministry, are independently organized and led.

 We Translate the Bible Scriptures

 Our principal works are the Concordant Literal New Testament with Keyword Concordance, and the Concordant Version of the Old Testament.
 Our research efforts are centered upon the many issues involved in discovering the meaning of the original Scripture declarations themselves.
 We seek to determine how we may best translate these same Scriptures, endeavoring to do so objectively, accurately, and consistently.
 Our translation principles, both of vocabulary and grammatical analysis, govern all that we do.